PatrickAIlab/PatrickAIlab.github.io/index.md

 # The AI Design Lab at Shanghai

-Welcome to the AI Design Lab at [Fudan Unversity](https://sme.fudan.edu.cn/), a dynamic research facility at the forefront of the intersection between AI and design.
-Situated within the prestigious Fudan University in Shanghai, China, our lab is dedicated to exploring and applying AI technologies in various design domains.
-With a focus on depth information, 2D and 3D computer vision, 3D reconstruction, object detection, and reinforcement learning, our lab aims to push the boundaries of AI-driven design applications.
+Welcome to the AI Design Lab at [Fudan Unversity](https://sme.fudan.edu.cn/).
+Situated within Fudan University in Shanghai, China, our dynamic research group is at the forefront of the practice between AI and DESIGN.
+Our GOAL is dedicated to both teaching and applying AI technologies to real-world usage scenarios.

 <!-- section break -->

 {% capture text %}
-Our laboratory is dedicated to the application of AI to computer vision data processing, including: 2D to 3D data processing,  algorithms, and  .
-Our goal is to develop innovative methods and technologies to help computers better understand and interpret visual data, and apply them to various real-world scenarios.
+Our laboratory is dedicated to the application of AI to computer vision data processing, including: 2D - 3D computer vision, Transformer algorithms, Depth - RGB fusion, Depth Sensor enhancements / fusion, and hardware accelerators.

+Our goal is to develop innovative technologies to help computers better collect, understand and interpret visual data, and apply them to  real-world scenarios. (i.e. AR / VR, Autonomous Driving, Medical Imaging).

 [Our Publications &nbsp;→](research)
 {:.center}